rusudinu/django_crud/README.md

 # ❓ Project Description

 This is a simple CRUD app, that displays all the projects that I made in the past, and allows me to add, delete and update the projects in the database.
+You should be able to play with the app at: https://rusu.dev.codingshadows.com

 # 📋 Technical documentation